 Market risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market prices.
 Market risk comprises three types of risk: interest rate risk, currency risk and other price risk, such as equity price risk.
-Major financial instruments affected by market risk includes loans borrowings.

-a) Interest rate risk
+Major financial instruments affected by market risk includes loans and borrowings a) interest rate risk ii) Credit risk